YizeZhang/Net_Diff/README.md

 * 3. When updating Net_Diff, you only need to copy the updated files in for_redistribution_files_only/ to C:\ Net_Diff\application\.

-* 4. As for the use of Net_Diff, please refer to the guide document *"A guide to use Net_Diff.pdf"*.
+* 4. As for the use of Net_Diff, please refer to the help document *"A guide to use Net_Diff.pdf"*.

 * 5. The document *"A Comparison of Net_Diff and RTKLIB.pdf"* compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.